coder/docs/workspaces/workspace-templates/index.md

 To make it easy for your developers to use your template, you can generate an embeddable Markdown button for use in your repo.
 See the [admin guide](../../admin/templates.md) for details.

+## Using templates with Coder for Docker

+[Coder for Docker](https://coder.com/docs/coder/latest/setup/docker) also supports templates but the configuration has [some differences like workspace type and specs that are outlined here](https://coder.com/docs/coder/latest/setup/docker#coder-templates).